multibar/Wallet/README.md

 ## Roadmap

- * [ ] Option to add wallet address to fetch balance and transactions
+ * [ ] Option to add wallet address to show balance, NFT's and transactions.
  * [ ] TON Wallet full support
  * [ ] Add more coins and fiats